Straight up, guv! Would I lie to you?

 - 16 January 2022

 Todd in the Shadows is a popular music critic.
+A critic of popular music, that is; although his YouTube channel is approaching half a million subscribers, so I guess he's popular…ish.
 His chart retrospectives are based on the Billboard Hot 100 year-end lists, but most of the entries are familiar even to me, having grown up in England.(more…)

 - 13 January 2022